Transport for Wales Trains

-Sometime there can be disruptions to scheduled trains, for example due to signal failures or technical faults.
+Sometimes there can be disruptions to scheduled trains, for example, because of signal failures or technical faults.

-You can keep up to date of your trains arrival at transport for wales journey checker.
+You can keep up to date on the arrival time of your train with the Transport For Wales journey checker.

-If your train is cancelled or doesn’t run to time you may be able to get compensation via Delay Repay, even if you arrive at your destination just 15 minutes late.
+If your train is cancelled or doesn’t run to time, you can get compensation with Delay Repay.
+Refunds are available if you arrive at your destination at least 15 minutes late.

 Frequently Asked Questions